pabloandresguinda/Project4_Team3_Credit_Compas/README.md

     * a loan request page `loan.html` where a user can fill in background details (echoing the essential features in the model) and by submitting the form, receive a response on whether their loan application is approved or declined.
       ![image](https://github.com/user-attachments/assets/5c0c3115-b387-45ea-9194-a009568f479d)

-# Setting up and Running the App

-## Steps to Set Up and Run the Flask App
-# Setting Up and Running the Credit Compass Loan Approval Prediction App Locally
+## B. Setting Up and Running the Credit Compass Loan Approval Prediction App Locally

-## Prerequisites
+### Prerequisites

 ### Environment Setup:
 1. **Python 3.10.13**: Ensure that you have Python 3.10.13 installed or other similar version.
 You can download it from [Python's official website](https://www.python.org/).